gibbok/notes-graphql/README.md

 ```

 A connection object are used to provide additional information on the connection like totals and so on for instance:

+Example with an `edge` if there is information that is specific to the edge, rather than to one of the objects.
+The node rappresent the object info we want the cursor are kept in a different place.

 ```
 {